-The View Menu is used for controlling the current File Interface.
-The File Interface (which includes the Font, Character Set, Linefeeds/Line Width, Tabs, Addresses, Group By, Division Lines, Areas, Highlighting, Ruler, and Status Bar) tells the program how each Editor Window should display data (see Working with File Interfaces for more information).
-When one of the interface options is modified, this affects all files that use that interface (except for the Endian and Word Wrap setting as discussed below).
-The View menu will display different options when a text-based File Interface is active as opposed to a hex-based File Interface because some options are only applicable to one type of interface.
-By default, 010 Editor comes installed with a number of File Interfaces as displayed on the 'View > Edit As' menu; however, different interfaces can be created for different files based on the file name or extension.
-Note that all File Interfaces are saved automatically upon exit.
+The View Menu is used for controlling the current Edit As.
+The Edit As (which includes the Font, Character Set, Linefeeds/Line Width, Tabs, Line Numbers/Addresses, Group By, Division Lines, Areas, Highlighting, Ruler, Mini Map and Status Bar) tells the program how each Editor Window should display data (see Using Edit As for more information).
+When one of the Edit As options is modified, this affects all files that use that Edit As (except for the Endian and Word Wrap setting as discussed below).
+The View menu will display different options when a text-based Edit As is active as opposed to a hex-based Edit As because some options are only applicable to one type of Edit As.
+By default, 010 Editor comes installed with a number of Edit As choices as displayed on the 'View > Edit As' menu; however, a new Edit As can be created for different files based on the file name or extension.
+Note that all Edit As options are saved automatically upon exit.
 The View Menu is also used to control which panels are displayed and controls options for the Tool Bars.
 This section lists all available menu options in the View menu:

-- Edit As > Toggle Hex Interface - If editing a file using a text-based File Interface clicking this option chooses a hex-based File Interface to edit the file.
-Similarly, if the current interface is a hex-based File Interface the File Interface is switched to a text-based interface.
+- Edit As > Toggle Hex Edit As - If editing a file using a text-based Edit As, clicking this option chooses a hex-based Edit As to edit the file.
+Similarly, if the current Edit As is a hex-based Edit As the file is switched to a text-based Edit As.

-- Edit As > Create New File Interface - Creates a new interface for all files with the same extension as the current file.
-For example, if the current file has a '.bmp' extension then all files that are opened with a '.bmp' extension will use the created interface and the interface will be named 'bmp' on the Edit As menu.
+- Edit As > Create New Edit As - Creates a new Edit As for all files with the same extension as the current file.
+For example, if the current file has a '.bmp' extension then all files that are opened with a '.bmp' extension will use the created Edit As and the Edit As will be named 'bmp' on the Edit As menu.

-- Edit As > Edit File Interfaces - Displays the File Interface Options dialog that is used to modify, create, or delete File Interfaces.
+- Edit As > View Edit As List - Displays the Edit As Options dialog that is used to modify, create, or delete Edit As settings.

-affect the default font, otherwise these options affect the custom font for this Interface.
+affect the default font, otherwise these options affect the custom font for this Edit As.

 - Linefeeds (text only) - Controls how a text file is divided into lines.
 Currently this menu is used to control how Word Wrap is applied to files.
 When Word Wrap is enabled, any lines that go beyond the edge of the Text Editor Window are wrapped onto a new line.
-Click the Word Wrap option to turn wrapping on or off and the text /wrap will appear beside the File Interface name in the File Bar when enabled (see Word Wrap for more information).
-Note that whether Word Wrap is turned on is stored separate to the File Interface and the current Word Wrap state is remembered for files if the Remember Last Used Interface toggle is set in the Editor Options dialog.
-If a file has not been opened before (or the Remember Last Used Interface toggle is turned off), the wrap state can be set with the Initial Wrap State menu option to On, Off or Auto-detect.
+Click the Word Wrap option to turn wrapping on or off (see Word Wrap for more information).
+Note that whether Word Wrap is turned on is stored separate to the Edit As and the current Word Wrap state is remembered for files if the Remember Last Used Edit As toggle is set in the Opening Files Options dialog.
+If a file has not been opened before (or the Remember Last Used Edit As toggle is turned off), the wrap state can be set with the Initial Wrap State menu option to On, Off or Auto-detect.
 For Auto-detect, 010 Editor will automatically turn on Word Wrap if it finds the file contains long text lines.
 Wrapping is usually done at the edge of the Text Editor Window but can be set to occur at a specific column with the Wrap Width menu option.
 Wrapping can be set to Column 80 or any other column number by choosing Custom Column.
-When wrapping occurs at a set column, a line will be drawn in the editor either at column 80 or the custom column position.
+When the Show Wrap Line menu option is enabled a line is drawn in the editor either at column 80 or the custom column position.
 Note that the wrap line can be turned on even when wrapping is not enabled.
 When applying Word Wrap, by default whole words are always kept together but wrapping can be done on any letter by choosing Wrap on Letters on the Wrap Method menu.
 Select Wrap on Words to return to keeping whole words together.
 The Column Mode menu item switches the editor to or from Column Mode and see the separate Column Mode help topic for more information.

 - Line Width (hex only) - Specifies how many bytes are displayed on each line of the Hex Editor.
 For example, if Fixed 16 Bytes is chosen the file is displayed with 16 bytes per line.
 When the linefeeds are set to Auto Width the number of bytes to display is automatically chosen to fill the width of the Hex Editor Window.
 The width can be set to 4, 8, 12, 16, 20, or Custom Width.
 When setting to a Custom Width a dialog will be displayed for entering any width (values between 1 and 1024 are allowed).
 Note that the number of bytes per line must be divisible by the number of bytes in the Group By option.

-- Left Area (hex only) - If the current File Interface is for hex-based files, this option controls which numeric format is used to display the bytes in the left side of the Hex Editor Window.
+- Left Area (hex only) - If the current Edit As is for hex-based files, this option controls which numeric format is used to display the bytes in the left side of the Hex Editor Window.
 The options are Hex, Char, Octal, Binary, and Decimal.
 See Introduction to Number Systems for more information.

-- Highlighting - Controls which bytes are highlighted in the current interface using a color scheme.
+- Highlighting - Controls which bytes are highlighted in the current Edit As using a color scheme.
 When a color scheme is enabled by clicking on an item in the Highlighting menu, the background color of all bytes that match that scheme are modified.
 A check mark will appear beside an active highlight, and the highlight can be turned off by clicking on the highlight name again.
 Note that multiple highlights can be turned on at the same time (highlights at the top of the list take precedence over highlights at the bottom).
 The default Highlight options are 'Linefeed Characters' (0x0d and 0x0a), 'Alphanumeric Characters' (all letters and numbers), 'Control Characters' (any of the bytes from 0 to 31), and 'Non-ASCII Characters' (any of the bytes from 128 to 255).
 Custom highlights can be generated by clicking the 'Edit Highlights...' menu option (see Highlight Options for more information) and highlights can also be created for highlighting Shorts (a Short is a group of two hex bytes).
 Note that Syntax Highlighting is now applied using the Status Bar.

-- Status Bar > File Size - Sets the format of the file size displayed in the Status Bar as either Byte Count, Line Count, Sector Count, or Short Count.
+- Status Bar > File Size Units - Sets the format of the file size displayed in the Status Bar as either Byte Count, Line Count, Sector Count, or Short Count.
 Enable Include Commas to add commas to the file size after each group of 3 digits.

 - Endian - Controls which byte-ordering is used for the current file (see Introduction to Byte Ordering).
 The ordering can either be Little Endian (Intel machines), or Big Endian (Motorola Machines).
 When the current file is in little endian mode, the Status Bar will contain the letters LIT and when the file is in big endian mode, BIG will be displayed (see Status Bar).
 Use the Toggle Endian menu option to switch between the two endians.
-The Endian setting is different than the other options in the File Interface since this option contains only the default Endian setting when a file is opened.
-Changing the Endian does not modify other files that are using the same File Interface (for example, you can have a big endian file and a little endian file open at the same time both using the Unicode File Interface).
+The Endian setting is different than the other options in the Edit As since this option contains only the default Endian setting when a file is opened.
+Changing the Endian does not modify other files that are using the same Edit As (for example, you can have a big endian file and a little endian file open at the same time both using the Unicode Edit As).

-- Inspector - Hides or shows the Inspector panel in the main window.
+- Inspector Windows - Hides or shows the tabs of the Inspector panel in the main window.
 To show or hide all of the tabs at the same time click the Show/Hide All Inspector Windows menu option.

 - Template Results - Toggles whether the Template Results panel is displayed at the bottom of the current Editor Window.
 See Working with Template Results for more information.

-- Floating Tab Group - Toggles the display of the Floating Tab Group as discussed in Using File Tabs.
+- Floating Tab Groups - Toggles the display of Floating Tab Groups as discussed in Using File Tabs.